PocsGeza/PocsGeza-Udacity-Pick-And-Place/README.md

 [![Watch it work in super slow motion]](https://youtu.be/VlwgjotCvpM)

+Out of 9 runs 8 where succesful.
+1 failed bt it was because the message sent by the motion planer was not in proper format:

+![End of run][failed1succes8]
 ##### Summary:

 A lot of time sweat and tears went into this.
 If I was not between jobs I would have not been able to do it.